igor11191708/grand-access/README.md

 I’ve decided to separate certain permission-acquiring functionalities within my projects because each type of permission has its unique implementation requirements.
 I might even consider placing each of them in a separate package.
 I will think about this later based on practical experience.

+### Swiftui example
+The project demonstrating how to handle camera permissions in an iOS application. [here](https://github.com/The-Igor/permission-swift-example).

 ### CoreLocation
 Explore the [**Async location**](https://github.com/The-Igor/d3-async-location) repository on GitHub.
 It provides practical examples on how to set up and manage permissions for location services in iOS applications.